 Spot Review – Soma Bay Egypt

-Soma Bay is a coastal resort on the Red Sea in Egypt.
-It is around 30 miles (45 minute transfer) from Hurghada International airport.
+Soma Bay is a coastal resort on the Red Sea in Egypt, located about 30 miles (~45 minutes) from Hurghada International airport.

-The bay provides relatively flat water and cross/offshore winds.
+The bay offers relatively flat water and consistent cross/offshore winds.
 The wind is very reliable from March to October.
-Kitesurfing and Windsurfing are also very popular here and Scuba Diving in the Red Sea is renowned.
+Kitesurfing and Windsurfing are also very popular, and the Red Sea is renowned for Scuba Diving.

-We went there in October 2024 and had a great time.
-We stayed at the Steigenberger Hotel using the KBC Kite Centre for Winging.
-This area is actually known as Ras Soma.
+We went there in October 2024 and again in 2025.
+We stayed at the Steigenberger Hotel using the KBC Ras Soma Kite Centre for Winging.

 In a nutshell